Job Position Description

 - Maintain necessary records of garden use and volunteer activity.

-- At least 2 years of college, with work in agriculture, science, ecology, environmental science, education or related field.
+- 4 year college degree with work in agriculture, science, ecology, environmental science, education or related field.
 Relevant work experience may be substituted for college background.

 - 1+ years of facilitation or teaching experience with youth aged 5 – 14.